Julie Ertz: Chicago Red Stars, 2014–2021

 Ertz made twelve appearances for the Red Stars during the 2016 season before joining the national team in preparation for the 2016 Summer Olympics in Rio de Janeiro.
+She was a finalist for Defender of the Year for a third time.

 In the 2017 season, Ertz debuted in a new role in attacking midfield, scoring the winning goal in a 1–0 victory over FC Kansas City in week 2.
 Ertz was named to the NWSL Second XI for the season after leading Chicago to the championship semi-final, where they lost out for the third consecutive season.

 Ertz missed the beginning of the 2018 NWSL season as she was recovering from a knee injury suffered at the 2018 SheBelieves Cup.
 She made her first appearance of the season on April 28 in a 1–1 draw against the Washington Spirit.
 Ertz played in 15 games for the Red Stars in 2018 as they qualified for the playoffs for the fourth straight season.
 The semi-final was a rematch with the North Carolina Courage; Chicago lost 2–0 which was their fourth consecutive semi-final loss.
-Ertz was named the 2018 NWSL Second XI.
+Ertz was named the 2018 NWSL Second XI and was a finalist for Defender of the Year for a fourth time.

 At the end of the 2019 season, Ertz and the Chicago Red Stars made their first appearance in the NWSL Championship against the North Carolina Courage.

 On December 3, 2021, Ertz's rights were traded to Angel City FC ahead of the upcoming expansion draft.

+Angel City FC, 2023

+After a year and a half break from competitive soccer, Ertz signed with Angel City FC as a free agent.
+She made her return to the NWSL in a match against San Diego Wave FC in April 2023.

+On August 31, 2023, Ertz announced her retirement from professional soccer.